-- 65. Still Unanswered: Last year, why did the EPA delete information sent to them by the EPA Inspector General (OIG) to justify its request for a \$62 million budget during the 2019 fiscal year? - 66.
-Still Unanswered: After restoring the information when the OIG complained, why did the EPA then submit a \$42 million budget request on the OIG's behalf to the White House? - 67.
+- 76. Still Unanswered: Last year, why did the EPA delete information sent to them by the EPA Inspector General (OIG) to justify its request for a \$62 million budget during the 2019 fiscal year? - 77.
+Still Unanswered: After restoring the information when the OIG complained, why did the EPA then submit a \$42 million budget request on the OIG's behalf to the White House? - 78.
 Still Unanswered: This February, the White House requested only \$37.5 million in its FY19 budget for the OIG.
-Did the EPA defend even its \$42 million request? - 68.
+Did the EPA defend even its \$42 million request? - 79.
+New: During his April 26 hearings, Pruitt said that that the EPA was "working very diligently and diplomatically" in negotiations with California over clean air standards.
+But a spokesman for the California Air Resources Board called the discussions "notably unsubstantive," adding, "This is not, by any stretch of the definition, 'working with California.'"
+What was Pruitt referring to?

+- 80. New: At the April 26 hearing, when Rep. Doris Matsui asked whether the EPA would revoke California's Clean Air Act waiver that allows it to set more stringent fuel economy standards, Pruitt said: "Not at present."
+The next day news reports indicated that Pruitt was indeed about to freeze fuel economy standards, which he moved to do shortly after the hearing.
+Did Pruitt lie to Congress? - 81.
 Still Unanswered: A media report suggests that EPA staffer Samantha Dravis may have provided internal EPA information to White House staffer Rob Porter.
-Did the EPA investigate this allegation to see if any information was disclosed contrary to federal law or regulations? - 69.
+Did the EPA investigate this allegation to see if any information was disclosed contrary to federal law or regulations? - 82.
 Still Unanswered: The story also alleges that some of the leaks about allegations of improper activity by Pruitt may have come from Porter.
-Is the administration investigating? - 70.
+Is the administration investigating? - 83.
 Still Unanswered: The EPA Inspector General is investigating whether Pruitt, who met with a mining group in April 2017 and reportedly urged its members to press President Trump to pull the United States out of the Paris climate deal, acted improperly.
-Did Pruitt seek any guidance or have any briefings on the rules before the meeting?

-- 71. Still Unanswered: The EPA has imposed more secrecy around Pruitt within the agency, barring employees from taking notes in meetings with him, locking doors to his floor and requiring escorts.
-Were these policies imposed after specific problems had occurred? - 72.
+Did Pruitt seek any guidance or have any briefings on the rules before the meeting? - 84.
+Still Unanswered: The EPA has imposed more secrecy around Pruitt within the agency, barring employees from taking notes in meetings with him, locking doors to his floor and requiring escorts.
+Were these policies imposed after specific problems had occurred? - 85.
+New: Documents recently disclosed by EPA indicate that Pruitt's staff routinely barred press and unscripted questions at public events, contrary to the practice of previous EPA Administrators.
+Why did Pruitt do this? - 86.
 Still Unanswered: A lawsuit alleges that Pruitt "uses phones other than his own to deal with important EPA-related matters so the calls do not show up in his call logs."
-What phones does Pruitt use? - 73.
+What phones does Pruitt use? - 87.
 Still Unanswered: Under Pruitt, a major Superfund task force did not keep notes, and career employees were asked to make major changes in a rule regulating water quality in the United States without any records of the changes they were being ordered to make.
-Were these restrictions imposed after particular problems or incidents? - 74.
-New: When Congressional investigators asked to speak to EPA staffer Samantha Dravis, why did she suddenly backdate her resignation from EPA by a full week, which might require them to subpoena her to gain her cooperation?
+Were these restrictions imposed after particular problems or incidents?

+88. Still Unanswered: When Congressional investigators asked to speak to EPA staffer Samantha Dravis, why did she suddenly backdate her resignation from EPA by a full week, which might require them to subpoena her to gain her cooperation?